CE-Programming/asm-docs/pages/tutorials/c/first-program.md

 permalink: /tutorials/c/first-program/
 ---

-This tutorial will help you `make` your first progran and give some tips!
+This tutorial will help you `make` your first program and give some tips!

 # Creating a Program Directory